The Public Ivies, Little Ivies, and Other Ivy League Equivalents

 Today, the term “Ivy League” connotes prestige, tradition, and power.
 Composed of academic powerhouses like Harvard, Princeton, Yale, and Columbia, the Ivies seem to dominate U.S. higher education.
 But what about other schools with excellent reputations that don’t have the Ivy League label?

 It’s likely no surprise that Ivy League-level colleges and universities would borrow a little “ivy” to use in their own names.
-These similarly prestigious groups of institutions include public schools, small liberal arts colleges, and other lesser-known, top-tier schools.
+These similarly prestigious institutions include public schools, small liberal arts colleges, and other lesser-known, top-tier schools.

 What Are the Public Ivies?